Can I Take Antibiotics While on Birth Control?

-It seems everybody knows someone who has a story about a surprise pregnancy that happened while the woman was taking antibiotics.
+It seems like everybody knows someone who experienced a surprise pregnancy while they were taking antibiotics.
 If it didn’t happen to you, maybe it happened to your friend’s sister’s second cousin.
 Or maybe you saw it on a television show.

 Antibiotics and the Pill: It’s Complicated